The Ultimate Guide to Updating Fox Body Mustang Suspension

-One of the first places you should look at when upgrading the suspension is the shocks, struts, and coil-overs on the car.
-Updating this single item will significantly improve the ride and performance of the car.
+One of the first places you should look at when upgrading Fox Body Mustang suspension is the shocks, struts, and coil-overs on the car.
+Updating this single item will significantly improve the car's ride and performance.

-With coil-overs, not only do you get adjustable valving to tune your ride quality and performance, you can also adjust your ride height to get that perfect stance.
-With different springs to choose from, you can really customize the performance for how you plan to drive the car.
+Coil-overs offer more than adjustable valving to tune your ride quality and performance.
+You can also adjust your ride height to get that perfect stance.
+With different springs to choose from, you can really customize the performance and tailor it to your plans.

 Caster Camber Plates

 When you’re driving your Fox Body Mustang aggressively, you’ll start to wear out parts.
-One great upgrade while you’re upgrading your struts to coil-overs is a set of QA1 Caster Camber Plates.
+One great upgrade while you’re updating your struts to coil-overs is a set of QA1 Caster Camber Plates.

-These plates are where the strut or coil-overs come through and mount.
-The factory bushings wear and become sloppy over time, keeping the alignment from being true.
+These plates are what the strut or coil-overs come through and mount to your chassis.
+The factory bushings wear out and become sloppy over time, keeping the alignment from being true.
 Our plates feature upgraded TIG welded construction with spherical bearings for the ultimate strength and durability.

-The plates also allow for greater adjustment to dial in your perfect caster and camber combination.
-With these plates, you’ll be able to run a more aggressive alignment than what the stock mounts are physically able to do.
+These plates also allow for greater adjustment to dial in your perfect caster and camber combination.
+You’ll be able to run a more aggressive alignment than the stock mounts allow.
 Also, aligning the car after lowering the ride height will be much easier.

 A quick upgrade that can make a huge impact is to replace the sway bars.
 Our tubular sway bars increase performance handling, which boils down to keeping your tires planted on the road.

 Oftentimes, factory sway bars aren’t up to par with modern and aggressive driving.
-When you install stickier and wider tires, factory sway bars will have a hard time handling the extra loads created.
-QA1’s sway bars have carefully selected bar sizes that are optimized for the Fox Body platform.
-The fronts are a beefy 1 ¼” diameter with a 1” rear bar that provides a positive, balanced feel to the car in the corners.
+When you install stickier and wider tires, factory sway bars will have a hard time handling the extra loads.
+QA1’s sway bars have carefully selected bar sizes that are optimized for the Fox Body Mustang platform.
+The fronts are a beefy 1 ¼” diameter.
+A 1” rear bar provides a positive, balanced feel in the corners.